 Three female entrepreneurs in 2010 got together to develop a mobile solution that would provide market price transparency for Kenyan farmers.
 Jamilla Abass co-founded M-Farm – an m-Agriculture program – with Susan Oguya and Linda Kwamnoka.
-Exploitation of farmers at the hands of middlemen, due to their lack of information on market prices motivated these women to seek solutions that could reduce the information gap.
+The exploitation of farmers at the hands of middlemen, due to their lack of information on market prices motivated these women to seek solutions that could reduce the information gap.

 Primarily, M-Farm is an SMS-based m-Agriculture platform that provides real-time information to farmers on market prices for 42 commonly farmed produce in the country.
 Since its inception, around 7,000 farmers have signed up for the service that also enables farmers to sell their produce via phones, for which the company charges a small commission.
 M-Farm is a boon for the farmer, for it also allows group selling – individual small-holder farmers now do not lose out on lucrative retail markets to large-scale producers, as farmers team up to sell larger quantities.
-This m-Agriculture service also allows small farmers to take advantage of group-buying where they can avail significant discounts on farming inputs, such as fertilisers and seeds.
+This m-Agriculture service also allows small farmers to take advantage of group buying where they can avail of significant discounts on farming inputs, such as fertilizers and seeds.

 During a sale, the farmer brings their produce to a designated collection point and sends an SMS to M-Farm once he/she delivers the goods.
 The buyer then confirms the quantity and quality of the goods and sends a corresponding message to M-Farm; once the order is completed, M-Farm releases the money to the farmer’s account, or sends money via an integrated mobile money transfer system like M-Pesa.
 If several farmers are involved in the sale, the money is distributed according to those involved.
 The process effectively reduces the need or the work of a middleman who would often take a large cut.
 The company has recently launched a new mobile application for android phones that would provide similar m-Agriculture services through mobile internet.